 Issued financial guarantees are initially recognised at their fair value, with an asset representing the discounted value of the guarantee fee income and a liability representing the expected credit loss (ECL).
-After initial recognition, where the expected credit losses exceed the value of the guarantee asset, these losses are recognised in the income statement.
+After initial recognition, the guarantee asset continues to be recognised at the discounted value of the future fee income.
+The guarantee liability is subsequently measured at the higher of the amortised value at initial recognition or the expected credit losses.
+The differences between the unwinding of the discount on the asset and the movements of the liability are recognised in the income statement.
 The financial guarantee assets and liabilities are recognised within "other financial assets" and "other financial liabilities".